 PROGNOSIS AND CORRECTION PROCEDURES

-Correction is variable and will depend on the age of the person, the vitality level, and how well the person follows a complete nutritional balancing program with the diet, lifestyle, nutritional supplements and detoxification protocols.
+Full correction is possible, and the degree of correct depends on the age of the person, the vitality level, and how well the person follows a complete nutritional balancing program with the diet, lifestyle, nutritional supplements and detoxification protocols.

 Steps to possible alleviation of symptoms or even correction of the defect.
 Correction may consist of several elements:

 1. Removal of the toxic metals as fast and as thoroughly as possible.

-2. Renourishing dozens of minerals and vitamins in the body, replacing the toxic metals with the correct nutrient minerals for the brain and nervous system.
+2. Replacing dozens of minerals and vitamins in the body, replacing the toxic metals with the correct nutrient minerals for the brain and nervous system.

 3. Balancing the major mineral levels and ratios in the hair to increase vitality.
 Without this step, the other two are always much less effective, no matter what methods are used to accomplish them.

 4. Making the body more yang in Chinese medical terms.
 This has many beneficial effects such as improving detoxification of the metals, increasing vitality and others.
 Toxic metals make the body yin, as do some nutrient deficiencies.
 Correction of yin excess is done with diet and perhaps with more rest and sleep.

 Sauna therapy and coffee enemas.
 These should be helpful in these cases, and should always be added to nutritional balancing programs, if at all possible.
-Children as young a 4 can definitely use a sauna for about 10 minutes daily or even more, always with supervision from a parent who makes sure the child drinks plenty of water and sweats well.
+Most children, four years old and older, can use a sauna for about 10 minutes daily or even more, always with supervision from a parent who makes sure the child drinks plenty of water and sweats well.
 If the child stops sweating, end the sauna session at once.

-Some physicians place children as young as 2 in saunas.
+Some physicians place children as young as two in saunas.
 I have not done this so I have no experience with it.
 However, it is theoretically possible if one knows the warning signs to look for.